 14) I do my best to take care of my stuff so it doesn’t need to be replaced as often.
 And I try to keep the worn out stuff as long as I can.
 Holes in my socks are pretty common.

 15) I try to shop at the Dollar Store for everything.
 It is amazing how much stuff you can get for $8 and it satisfies the need to buy stuff at the same time.

 16) No-fee bank accounts.
 Pay credit card balance in full once a week.

 18) Eliminate all possible possessions.
 Become the most extreme minimalist possible.
 It puts you in a mission focused mindset.
 Possessions create clutter and clutter keeps you off mission and your life becomes about “someday.”
 I never forgot why I was making the sacrifices that I was as a minimalist.
 (I suggest you reread this last part a couple of times.)

 19) Gave generously.

 20) I went from making and living off like $25,000 a year (below poverty line) to $100,000 a year (driving a truck) and my lifestyle never changed by a dime the whole time I drove a truck.
 Not a dime.
-In fact the more I made the cheaper I got.
+In fact the more money I made the cheaper I got.
 I realized how hard I worked for that money and I didn’t want to spend a dime of it on me.
 I am not saying what money was spent was spent wisely; in fact I made a few real expensive mistakes along the way.
 But that’s another story.

 21) I accepted that fact that everyone thinks I am crazy for how I live my life.